Plus500 – Review Introduction

 Even though the platform is simple and user-friendly, you might be wondering what its customer service is like.
 Knowing you can count on help is comforting to investors of all experience levels.

 Unfortunately, the broker’s customer service is nothing special.
-Traders can only email the company, and even though the contact form is available 24/7, the response times are rarely instant.
+Traders can only contact the company via writing, and even though the contact form is available 24/7, the response times are rarely instant.
 Not being able to call in and talk to a real person is incredibly frustrating when you need immediate help.

 On the plus side, the website does have a pretty comprehensive FAQ section.
 There are thorough explanations that teach you how to use Plus500, describe the Plus500 verification process, and more.